aklein916/project1/evaluation.md

 **Meets Expectations:** Good job keeping your code concise and readable.
 Your code comments were helpful in explaining blocks of code whose purpose wasn't immediately apparent.

+Also, for future projects, start by creating your own project repo -- not forking the GA one.

 Make sure to take a look at the inline code comments I made in this [pull request](https://github.com/aklein916/project1/pull/1).

 ## In Response To Your Questions...